-The OFA also provided financial analysis and advice on initiatives and options to optimise the value of government assets, including providing support for the analysis of the Premier's Advisory Council on Government Assets and options for unlocking value of real estate assets where retained public ownership may no longer serve a public policy purpose.
+The OFA also provided financial analysis and advice on initiatives and options to optimise the value of government assets, including real estate and operating enterprises.

-The OFA, on behalf of the Province, has received a number of applications for the Province's Aboriginal Loan Guarantee Program, which are in various stages of completeness and are under review by staff and a third party due diligence provider.
-As at March 31, 2015, \$200 million in loan guarantees have been approved under the program, with two loan guarantees put in place in each of 2011-12 and 2013-14, and with two others approved in 2014-15.
+The OFA, on behalf of the Province, has received a number of applications for the Province's Aboriginal Loan Guarantee Program, which are under review by staff and a third party due diligence provider.
+To date \$130 million has been guaranteed under the program, with two loan guarantees put in place in 2011-12 and two others in 2013-14.

 The OFA provided services to OEFC, including facilitating loan agreements between OEFC and OPG to provide financing for general corporate purposes and electricity supply projects.
-Effective January 1, 2015, the Ontario Power Authority (OPA) and the Independent Electricity System Operator (IESO) merged into a newly amalgamated entity also called the IESO.
-The OFA provided analysis and advice to support the continuation of credit facilities for the amalgamated entity and to ensure financial oversight and governance following the merger.
+The OFA also facilitated the replacement of a maturing loan agreement and credit facility between the OEFC and the Independent Electricity System Operator (IESO).

-The OFA assisted in the continued implementation of ONFA, including reviewing OPG's 2015 annual budget for eligible expenditures under ONFA for nuclear waste management.
+The OFA assisted in the continued implementation of ONFA, including reviewing OPG's 2014 annual budget for eligible expenditures under ONFA for nuclear waste management.

-The OFA also provided analysis and advice to the Minister of Finance and the government to support electricity policies and initiatives, focusing on potential fiscal and economic impacts on the Province and

-OEFC, including analysis and advice on removing the Debt Retirement Charge (DRC) cost from residential users' electricity bills after December 31, 2015, policy initiatives announced in the 2015 Budget such as supporting consolidation of the electricity distribution sector, continued implementation of the Northern Industrial Electricity Rate (NIER) Program until March 2016, and the government's commitment to provide ongoing support for northern industrial facilities beyond March 2016; implementation of the Industrial Electricity Incentive (IEI); continued implementation of the Ontario Clean Energy Benefit (OCEB); initiatives for new and refurbished supply; and the Minister of Finance's determination and reporting of the residual stranded debt.
+The OFA also provided analysis and advice to the Minister of Finance and the government to support electricity policies and initiatives, focusing on potential fiscal and economic impacts on the Province and OEFC, including the three-year extension of the Northern Industrial Electricity Rate Program, implementation of the Industrial Electricity Incentive (IEI), continued implementation of the Ontario Clean Energy Benefit (OCEB), initiatives for new and refurbished supply and the Minister of Finance's determination and reporting of the residual stranded debt.